 - Open a side-by-side Flickr browser window and Photos, and use the Organizer view in Flickr.
 That view lets you double-click an image in the thumbnail view and then have editable fields appear for title, description, and keywords.
 You can copy and paste those from Flickr into Photos, switching back and forth.

 - If you performed a full export of your Flickr data, find the JSON file that corresponds by number with the image using Spotlight—the number is in the file name and embedded in the file—and copy the text after “description.”

 Import into Google Photos in macOS

 As with Photos, macOS is your best option to upload into Google Photos.
-Using iOS or via its admittedly pretty decent Web app uploader, you’ll spend more time managing the upload than makes sense.
+Using iOS or via its web app uploader, you’ll spend more time than makes sense managing the upload.

-In macOS, you simply install Desktop Uploader and then point the app at the various directories in which you store images, including any you’ve selected for Flickr downloads.
+In macOS, you simply install Backup and Sync and then point the app at the various directories in which you store images, including any you’ve selected for Flickr downloads.
 With Google Photos, images remain in place, and aren’t copied or moved within macOS.